 The following are examples of types of life events that may allow you to change your benefit elections during a plan year:

 Please notify the UBF Benefits Department immediately if you experience any life event changes so that we can ensure there is no interruption or error in your benefits.
 You will have 30 days from the date of the life event to make the change.

 UBF annual open enrollment is offered in late fall of each year and gives you the opportunity to review and select the same or different benefits using the Benefit System.
 You will be notified in advance of the Open Enrollment period.

-UBF conducts a benefits orientation the first Tuesday of every month starting at 9:00 a.m. at the Center for Tomorrow, North Campus.
+UBF conducts a benefits orientation the second Tuesday of every month starting at 9:00 a.m. at the Center for Tomorrow, North Campus.
 This orientation would be most beneficial for newly eligible participants, however, all participants are welcome to attend.